 Just about every hotel in Niagara Falls Canada charges a fee for parking.
 Be sure to check before you book.
 The fees range from $10 to $60 per night and even more for valet service.
 While most of us hate to pay to park especially if you are from the burbs you have to remember that there is a limited amount of real estate and that owners can and do charge a premium.
 Don’t be offended, it’s just a fact of life these days.
 Niagara Falls NY hotels usually charge less than $15.00 per night.

 PARKING AT THE CASINOS

 There are two Casinos in Niagara Falls Canada- Fallsview Casino & Casino Niagara.
 Both offer parking for less than the Fallsview hotels typically charge.
 To receive the low rate you will have to enter the casino and sign up for their “players club” program and disclose personal information for their mailing lists.
 Parking here can be money saving but the convenience factor decreases in freezing weather.

 The Seneca Niagara Casino in Niagara Falls New York offers secure parking typically for a very low fee.

 RV PARKING AT NIAGARA FALLS

 Please don’t even consider driving your gigantic Class A RV to the Falls in Canada.
 Most parking facilities do not permit RV’s.
 You may be able to sneak a smaller Sprinter type RV into some facilities.
-The Seneca Casino does offer a limited amount of overnight RV parking, we highly recommend you contact them beforehand.
+The Seneca Casino in Niagara Falls NY does offer a limited amount of overnight RV parking, we highly recommend you contact them beforehand.

 If you are visiting Niagara Falls Canada and will only be taking the boat ride or the zipline, the Clifton Hill Parking or Skylon Parking are your best option.